 Richard Abrams is a Professor of History at the University of California, Berkeley.
-He is an expert in American history and his publications include America Transformed: Sixty Years of Revolutionary Change, 1941–2001.
+Abrams is an expert in American history and is the author of America Transformed: Sixty Years of Revolutionary Change, 1941–2001.

 Paul Pierson is a Professor of Political Science at the University of California, Berkeley.
-He is an expert in American politics and his publications include Winner-Take-All Politics: How Washington Made the Rich Richer–and Turned Its Back on the Middle Class.
+Pierson is an expert in American politics and is the author of Winner-Take-All Politics: How Washington Made the Rich Richer–and Turned Its Back on the Middle Class.

 Scott Bowman is Chair of the Political Science Department at California State University, Los Angeles.
-He is an expert in American politics and his publications include Modern Corporation and American Political Thought: Law, Power, and Ideology.
+Bowman is an expert in American politics and is the author of Modern Corporation and American Political Thought: Law, Power, and Ideology.